contentful/slash-developers/docs/javascript/tutorials/using-the-sync-api-with-js.md

 })
 ~~~

-Your response will also contain a token, which you should store:
+The response will contain a token, which you should store:

 ~~~javascript
 client.sync({initial: true})